 This article explains the process for preparing the sterilization validation and shelf-life section of a 510k submission.

 Sterilization validation and shelf-life, Section 14, is typically one of the last sections of a 510k submission to be completed.
-However, most of the work in preparing this section of your 510k submission should be completed more than a month prior to actually completing the associated testing.
-The reason why you can write this section, prior to receiving the results, is that your results are 99% predictable.
+However, most of the work in preparing this section of your 510k submission should be completed more than a month before actually completing the associated testing.
+The reason why you can write this section, before receiving the results, is that your results are 99% predictable.
 If you are unlucky enough to be part of the 1% that have surprising results during sterilization validation, then you will need to make changes and repeat your testing.

 Design Planning Aspects Related to Sterilization Validation